 In this guide, we are going to set up NextCloud on a Ubuntu 22.04 server hosted with Nginx, Mariadb and PHP (LEMP stack).
 We will be using Mariadb 10 and PHP 7.4 for this guide.

 Nextcloud is an Open Source suite of client-server software for creating and using file hosting services.
-It is a a free self-hosted cloud storage solution similar to Dropbox, Google Drive, etc. With Nextcloud, you don’t have to worry about the pricey alternatives and since you will host your own files, you don’t have to worry about privacy or someone collecting your data.
+It is a free self-hosted cloud storage solution similar to Dropbox, Google Drive, etc. With Nextcloud, you don’t have to worry about the pricey alternatives and since you will host your own files, you don’t have to worry about privacy or someone collecting your data.

 NextCloud can be installed on a private home server or a virtual private server in the cloud.
 Files can then be uploaded and then synced to a local desktop, laptop or even a smartphone.
 This way you have full control of your data.